Programs Offered

 Research Methods and Professional Practice lays the foundation for students to produce culminating work in their major.
 In this course, students will engage in domain exploration, learn to define a research problem, utilize tools and methods for professional design research, refine presentation skills, and engage in iterative and collaborative work.
 This course is focused on domain research, idea validation, and prototyping in order to prepare students for a culminating semester-long Capstone project based on this research.
 Formerly offered as a special topics course.

-Requisites: Requires prerequisite courses of ATLS 3100 and ATLS 3300 (minimum grade C).
-Restricted to Technology, Arts and Media (TMEN) majors only.
+Requisites: Requires prerequisite courses of ATLS 3100 and ATLS 3300 (all min grade C-).
+Restricted to Creative Technology and Design (TMEN) majors.

 ATLS 4010 (4) Capstone Projects